martinezjavier/esp32-dice-chess/README.md

 ## Usage

-1. Power on the ESP32-S2 Mini board.
+1. Power on the LILYGO T-Display-S3 board.
 2. The display will show a random chess piece on startup.
-3. Press the button connected to IO0 to display a new random chess piece.
+3. Press the button connected to GPIO0 (BUTTON0) to display a new random chess piece.
+4. Press the button connected to GPIO14 (BUTTON1) to turn the display on and off.

 ## Customization

 - Modify the `chess_pieces` dictionary in `code.py` to change the available pieces or their corresponding image files.
-- Adjust the `WIDTH` and `HEIGHT` constants if using a different size display.
+- Adjust the `WIDTH` and `HEIGHT` constants if necessary to match the display dimensions.

-## Pin Configuration

-- SPI Clock: IO7
-- SPI MOSI: IO11
-- TFT CS: IO5
-- TFT DC: IO3
-- TFT Reset: IO9
-- Button: IO0

 ## Troubleshooting

 - Ensure all image files are present in the `data/` directory.
 - Check that all required libraries are installed and up to date.
-- Verify hardware connections, especially for the display and button.
+- Verify the button connection to GPIO0.

 ## Contributing